servisbot/servisbot-frontend-challenge/README.md

 ## Note
 * You are free to use whatever technologies you wish to complete the task
-* You are encouraged to modify the provided data to suit your application needs
+* You are encouraged to handle the provided data sets in a way that is efficient, and that best meets the requirements of application features specified below.
 * You are **not** required to produce a production ready application, this is a chance to showcase your abilities - so do try show what you know!
 * You are **not** required to write any backend apis - you can create an application layer that returns data from the provided (or your own modified) data structures
 * Comments or notes are more than welcome